Canonical Supermartingale Couplings: Regularity of Spence--Mirrlees Functions

 \begin{proof} Let $g$ be a supermartingale Spence--Mirrlees function as in Remark~\ref{rk:smoothSMfunctions}.
 We know from Corollary~\ref{co:optTranspCharact} that $\rP$ is the unique optimal transport for $g$, and the existence of $(\Gamma,M)$ follows as in the proof of Corollary~\ref{co:optTranspCharact}. \end{proof}

 \begin{remark} Corollary~\ref{co:geomCharactRPConverse} shows, in particular, that the no-crossing properties of $\rP$ and $\lP$ as stated in the Introduction are true for general marginals.
-Together with Remark~\ref{rk:leftClosed}, it also yields that $\rP$ has at most one transition from martingale kernels to proper supermartingale ones.
+The preservation of order mentioned in Figure~\ref{fi:simulationDecr} follows from the two monotonicity properties and nondegeneracy, and together with Remark~\ref{rk:leftClosed}, the corollary also yields that $\rP$ has at most one transition from martingale kernels to proper supermartingale ones.

 A martingale transport with second-order left-monotone support is the Left-Curtain coupling of its marginals and if the first marginal has no atoms, each kernel of this transport is concentrated on two points~\cite{BeiglbockJuillet.12}.
-Moreover, an arbitrary transport with first-order right-monotone support is the Antitone coupling and if the first marginal has no atoms, its kernels are deterministic \cite[Section~3.1]{RachevRuschendorf.98a}.
+Moreover, an arbitrary transport with first-order right-monotone support is the antitone coupling and if the first marginal has no atoms, its kernels are deterministic \cite[Section~3.1]{RachevRuschendorf.98a}.
 As a result, if $\mu$ is diffuse, \begin{enumerate} \item $\rP|_{M^{c}\times\R}$ is of Monge-type, \item $\rP|_{M\times\R}$ is concentrated on the union of two graphs. \end{enumerate} The analogue holds for $\lP$, with the Right-Curtain and Hoeffding--Fr\'echet couplings. \end{remark}